 Acupuncture is more than two thousand years old and is rooted in Classical Chinese Medicine.
 It works with a different view and paradigm of the body and the natural world.
 The ancient Chinese observed nature and noticed the integration of all life rather than the separability of it as put forth by modern science.
-As a consequence of seeing the integration and connection of all life, a holistic mindset is born.
-If the foundations of this mindset are holistic then all of its facets will be too including its medicine.
+Due to seeing the world in this integrated and connected way, Chinese Medicine is considered a holistic medicine whereby the body and mind are treated as one whole and connected system that is symbiotic and dependant on the environment around it.
+This means that how we live in our natural environment and how we choose our lifestyle to be are very important for our state of health.

 As acupuncture views the body holistically, the mind and body are intertwined with each other.
 Psycho-emotional and physical disorders are often linked and are both treated on channels or meridians that run throughout the body.
 These channels link the vital organs, bones/marrow, interstitium, connective tissue, muscles, tendons/ligaments and the various systems of the body including digestive, nervous, immune, circulatory, renal, lymphatic and endocrine.